 After a few years in New York City, the family moved to Blakeslee, Pennsylvania where some of their family were already living.
 Mousso attended Pleasant Valley School District for part of elementary and middle school.
 It was during this time, that his parents adopted his sister, a baby girl from France.

-Soon after, his father, who was the vice president of the court of appeal prior to leaving for the U.S., was summoned back to his job.
+Soon after, his father, who was the vice president of the court of appeals prior to leaving for the U.S., was summoned back to his job.

 “It was hard for me to convert back to the Ivory Coast school system so I attended a private British academy, Morning Glory International School, in Ivory Coast that was associated with Cambridge University.”